 Dry Them Out

-If you received roses or other flowers that have a sturdy stem, try drying them out by hanging them upside down.
+If you received roses or other flowers that have sturdy stems, try drying them out by hanging them upside down.
 Once they're fully dried, you can use them in DIY projects such as making potpourri, wreaths, or even using them as home decor.
 Or as another idea, you can try doing rose water.
-To make easy rose water, steep rose petals in distilled water, strain, and store in a clean container.
+To make easy rose water, steep rose petals in distilled water, strain, and store them in a clean container.

 For delicate flowers like pansies or forget-me-nots, try pressing them.
 Simply place them between two sheets of paper and press them down with a heavy object like a book.
 Once they're fully pressed, you can use them to decorate cards, journals, or even create your own framed art.

 If your flowers have reached the end of their lifespan, don't throw them in the trash!
 Instead, compost them to give back to the earth.
 You can either compost them yourself at home or look for local composting facilities in your area.

 Consider donating your flowers to a nursing home, hospital, or community center.
 Your blooms can brighten up someone's day and bring joy to those who may not have access to fresh flowers regularly.

 With these tips, you can extend the life of your flowers and reduce waste while being sustainable.
 Remember, small actions can make a big impact.
 Don't let your blooms go to waste, give them a second life and spread the love!